Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  752             serializeAfter(insts_to_rename, tid);
  753         }
  ```

-**StaticInst** class has flags member field which represent
+**StaticInst** class has flags member field
-properties of one instruction such as serializing, memory barrier, load operation, etc.
+which represents properties of one instruction
+such as serializing, memory barrier, load operation, etc.
 Also, it has corresponding get methods to retrieve those flags
 from the StaticInst objects.
 Remember that all the instructions
-we generated at the fetch stage was the object of the StaticInst.
+we generated at the fetch stage
+was the object of the StaticInst.
-Also, its flags are set based on the implementation of the microops of
+Also, its flags are set
+based on the implementation of the microops of different architectures.
-different architectures.
-Therefore, by checking the isSerializeAfter and isSerializeBefore of the current static instruction
+Therefore, by checking the isSerializeAfter and isSerializeBefore
+of the current static instruction,
-the rename stage determines whether it should block the stage or moves on the next instruction.
+the rename stage determines
+whether it should block the stage or moves to the next instruction.
-Note that the serializeBefore means that the current instruction should be blocked,
+Note that the serializeBefore means that
+the current instruction should be blocked, but
-but the serializeAfter means that the next instruction after current instruction should be blocked.
+the serializeAfter means that
+the next instruction after current instruction should be blocked.
-Therefore, by invoking serializeAfter function, it makes the next instruction have
+Therefore, by invoking serializeAfter function,
-IsSerializeBefore flag.
+it makes the next instruction have IsSerializeBefore flag.

 ```cpp
 1431 template<class Impl>